 Among people aged 25–29 and those aged 30–34, female NEET rates were consistently higher than male NEET rates in all of the EU Member States.
 The only exception is Luxembourg where the NEET rate for women aged 25-29 was 2.6 percentage points lower than the one for men, by 0.1 percentage points.
-For the first of these two age groups, the biggest gender gaps of more than 20.0 points were recorded in Hungary, the Czech Republic and Slovakia, where NEET rates for women were 19.1–22.6 percentage points higher than those for men.
-The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of more than 20.0 percentage points were recorded in Estonia, Slovakia and Hungary, while the gap in the Czech Republic rose to 28.9 percentage points.
+For the first of these two age groups, the biggest gender gaps of more than 20.0 points were recorded in Hungary, Czechia and Slovakia, where NEET rates for women were 19.1–22.6 percentage points higher than those for men.
+The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of more than 20.0 percentage points were recorded in Estonia, Slovakia and Hungary, while the gap in Czechia rose to 28.9 percentage points.

 NEETs: analysis by activity status

 Young female NEETs were more likely to be inactive, while young male NEETs were more likely to be unemployed

 A higher proportion of young (aged 20–34) female NEETs in the EU-28 were economically inactive (not actively seeking work) compared with young male NEETs of the same age, who were roughly equally unemployed or outside the labour force.
 This gender difference may be attributed, in part, to family structures, as a higher proportion of young women (than young men) spend time caring for children and/or other family members.